lowRISC/opentitan/hw/ip/usbdev/doc/programmers_guide.md

 Packets with a bad CRC will **not** be transferred to the Received Buffer FIFO; the hardware will drop the transaction without a handshake, indicating an error to the host.
 For non-isochronous endpoints, this typically results in the host retrying the transaction.

+It is important for software to collect received packets promptly so that there is always space available for the receipt of subsequent SETUP packets.
+The USB protocol specification does not provide a mechanism for signaling that the device is busy, so when a SETUP packet cannot be received it must be dropped.
+This can lead to the host faulting a Control Transfer in as little as 30us by retrying it twice in rapid succession.

 ## Transmission